yarnpkg/rfcs/text/0000-link-dependency-type.md

 I would love to be able to switch theses project to yarn but I would need a way to create these links.

+npm is also considering to add the same `link:` specifier, see this [recent RFC](https://github.com/npm/npm/pull/15900).

 # Detailed design

-I can see two (non exclusive) ways to achieve that:

-- Either add a new `link:` prefix that would just create symlinks and that's it (regardless of destination's existence)
+We Add a new `link:` specifier that would just create symlinks and that's it (regardless of destination's existence)

-- Add an option flag `--link-file-dependencies` that would override default `file:` handling (copying) and use symlinks instead.

 I've already implemented the changes in yarn's [pr#1109](https://github.com/yarnpkg/yarn/pull/1109) and I'm currently maintaining a fork since my team already rely on this for several